Family Gp Sheets

 meetings are held at 10 a.m. at the Nevada Library Annex at the corner

-of W. Walnut and N. Main, Nevada, MO.
-The Feb,
+of W. Walnut and N. Main, Nevada, MO (northwest corner of the court

 Apr, Jun, Aug, and Oct meetings are held at 10 a.m. at the El Dorado Springs Library,